 The Fox Pointe Story

-Simple Per Annum Return (to date): 24.45%
+NCREIF Benchmark Simple Per Annum Return of 9.4% net

 The Opportunity

 Fox Pointe is a 120-unit apartment property located in a very small but also very strong market in South Central Indiana.
-The owners of Fox Pointe were long term investors, but they were unable to refinance the property's mortgage at its 2010 maturity due to the global financial crisis.
+The owners of Fox Pointe were long term investors, but they were unable to refinance the property's mortgage at its 2010 maturity due to the financial crisis.
 It's difficult over emphasize the complete lack of liquidity in the equity and debt markets during this time, but Fox Poitne is a great example.
 Even though the owners of Fox Pointe were the original developers with over 3,000 units owned and managed, they were not able to obtain debt from anyone.
 This caused them to fall into a maturity default.

 Given the difficult credit environment and the forced sale, we were able to put the property under contract at a very attractive price with almost no competition.
 We liked the property because it was located in an MSA with exceptionally strong demographics.
 In addition, a unique opportunity was developing in multifamily housing due to the elimination of the subprime mortgage market, which would ultimately increase demand for rental housing.

-The Problem
+The Obstacles

 Our strategy from the start was to de-risk the purchase by financing it with non-recourse, fully-amortizing debt under HUD's 223(f) loan program.
 In normal, healthy market conditions, closing a 223(f) loan can be a 9-12 month process, but this was not a normal market, and we did not have 9-12 months.